jliszka/jliszka.github.com/_drafts/a-numerical-simulation-of-the-quantum-eraser.md

 _first_ photon.

-A polarizing filter allows the component of an incoming photon's polarization that is in line with the filter's polarization to pass through.
-In other words, the filter "projects" the photon's polarization onto the vector representing the filter's polarization.
+A polarizing filter allows the component of an incoming photon's polarization that is in line with the filter's polarization angle to pass through.
+In other words, the resulting photon's polarization is the projection of its original polarization onto the vector representing the filter's polarization angle.

 This can be accomplished by applying the transformation {%m%}\ket{\psi}\bra{\psi}{%em%}, where {%m%}\psi{%em%} is the polarization of the filter.
 Applying this to an incoming photon with polarization {%m%}\phi{%em%}, we get